The White Plains Council of Neighborhood Associations (WPCNA) coordinates the neighborhood associations in White Plains, NY.

 The WPCNA encourages members to develop and share resources and activities to benefit the people of White Plains.

-The April Meeting will be held on Tuesday, April 12, 2016 at 7:30 pm at Education House, 5 Homeside Lane, White Plains, NY.
-Our guests will be White Plains Department of Public Works Commissioner Richard G. Hope and Department of Recreation and Parks Commissioner Wayne Bass.
+The September Meeting will be held on Tuesday, September 13, 2016 at 7:00 pm at Education House, 5 Homeside Lane, White Plains, NY.
+Our guests will be local Realtors® Nicholas Wolff (Rand Realty), Ruthmarie Hicks (Keller Williams) and Gina Cipriani LaPlaca (Coldwell Banker).(Note the earlier than usual start time.)

 This is sure to be a lively evening so please come early to get a good seat and allow time for audience participation and networking.